 The café culture in Paris is second to none.
 At the heart of both the social and culinary life in the French capital, the popularity of pavement cafes is world renowned, and with good reason.
 Having ingrained themselves in the way of life for many Parisians, a leisurely morning spent at one of the city’s many sidewalk cafés is among the finest common pleasures of Paris.
-Whether with friends or dining solo, sit back and enjoy a café-croissant while people watching; reading a book, or simply enjoying the alfresco atmosphere that Paris beholds.
+Whether with friends or dining solo, sit back and enjoy a café-croissant while people watching; reading a book (about Paris, of course!), or simply enjoying the alfresco atmosphere that Paris beholds.

 It’s home to the world’s most mesmerizing cemetery

 Whether you’re a history buff or not, as both the largest Parisian park and cemetery in one, the Père Lachaise certainly makes for an interesting addition to any Parisian itinerary.
 While it isn’t known how many bodies are buried there, estimates range between 300,000 to 1,000,000.
 Home to the graves of a number of iconic names in art, literature and music from Jim Morrison to Oscar Wilde and Chopin, it’s rich with history and offers visitors a lesser trodden path than many of the capital’s hot spots.